Generic Name: oxcarbazepine (ox kar BAY zeh peen)

 What is oxcarbazepine?

-Oxcarbazepine is in a group of drugs called anticonvulsants, or antiepileptic drugs.
+Oxcarbazepine is an anticonvulsant, or antiepileptic drug.
 It works by decreasing nerve impulses that cause seizures.

 Oxcarbazepine may also be used for purposes not listed in this medication guide.